K-Song/R-ggplot2-Mulitple-Layers/README.md

-Order of Layers in ggplot2
+Order of Layers in R ggplot2
 ================

+Given that most tutorials online do not address the issue of controlling the order of layers in ggplot2 clearly, this document aims to provide thoughts regarding it.
 First, install the plotting package ggplot2 (if it has not been done yet) and load this package.
 To get most recent version of ggplot2, using most recent version of R is recommended.

 ``` r